-More recently, technical studies have been performed to generate metallurgical data for process definition, to generate preliminary open pit designs, and to develop pre-conceptual information on the location and capacities of potential tailings, waste and heap leaching facilities.
+More recently, technical studies have been performed to generate metallurgical data for process definition, to generate preliminary open pit designs, and to develop preconceptual information on the location and capacities of potential tailings, waste and heap leaching facilities.
 Pre-conceptual project configurations have been generated from these studies which have been used as the basis for the projected operating and capital cost estimation.
-Preliminary economic analyses for a large, open pit mining project were generated for the project concepts to guide ITH as it begins the mine development process.
+A PA for a large, open pit mining project was generated for the project concepts to guide ITH as it carries out the current Pre-feasibility Study.